Public Participation in the Licensing Process

 - Application Filing.
 Prior to filing an application with D.E.P., abutters to the project location receive notice in the mail of the anticipated filing date, and it is also published in newspapers serving the area of the project.

 - INTERESTED PERSONS.
-Individuals can acquire materials submitted to D.E.P., attend public informational meetings, provide comments and request that a public hearing be held on a filed application, request that the Board take jurisdiction over an application, and provide comments on a draft decision.
+Individuals can acquire materials submitted to D.E.P., attend public informational meetings, request that a public hearing be held on a filed application, request that the Board take jurisdiction over an application, and provide comments on an application or a draft decision.

 - Maximum Participation.
 Participation in a D.E.P. licensing decision to the maximum extent possible requires a person to submit a written request stating his or her desire to acquire material related to an application.
 The individuals who do are known as “interested persons.”
 Once a request is filed, interested persons will be provided with the opportunity to inspect and copy materials on file at D.E.P.; they also receive direct notice of public informational, pre-application and pre-submission meetings, and public hearings.
 The timing of an interested person’s request to be part of the process will determine the number of events potentially available to him or her.